Cooking with JulieA Celebration of Wine Country Flavors

 2. When the water comes to a boil add a teaspoon of kosher salt and the basil.
 Blanch the basil leaves in boiling water for about 30 seconds until they turn bright green.

 3. Strain the leaves from the water and place basil leaves in ice water to stop the cooking.
 Leave for a couple of minutes in ice water then strain basil from water.
 Use your hands to press the basil against the strainer to press out all the excess water to get the leaves as dry as possible.
+Then place in a cotton towel or cheesecloth and squeeze dry.

 Notes: This will keep for a week in the refrigerator.